lujianmei/ansible-coreos-container-linux/README.md

 Requirements
 ------------

 This role require Python to work because it's not present in CoreOS by default.
-You can use deimosfr.coreos-ansible to install it.
+You can use ansible-coreos-container-linux to install it.

 Role Variables
 --------------